OgulcanErdag/AWS_Hands_On/DB_RestoreFromSnapshot/README.md

 ### STEP 3 - Creating Tables in RDS DB Instance and Populating with Data

-- Create a table named `offices` in ondia database
+- Create a table named `offices` in company database

 ```sql
 CREATE TABLE `offices` (